African wild dogs have a feeding queue: why it makes sense

 Whether it’s a fancy dinner party or a routine family lunch, meals can be highly social affairs.
 And patterns of food sharing – or otherwise – can shape or describe relationships.

 But this is not unique to humans.
-From the “finders keepers” approach of Tasmanian devils on small carcasses, to female bonobos trading food for sex, animals acquire and distribute food in various ways, with diverse social consequences.
+From the “finders keepers” approach of Tasmanian devils on small carcasses, opens in a new window, to female bonobos trading food for sex, opens in a new window, animals acquire and distribute food in various ways, with diverse social consequences.
 Despite its importance in shaping social systems, food-sharing by animals that hunt in groups is not well understood.

 We set out to fill some of this knowledge gap by recording social aspects of feeding behaviour in endangered African wild dogs in Botswana.
 African wild dog packs revolve around a dominant pair and their offspring that remain in their pack and support their parents in rearing subsequent litters.

-Much is known about the costs and benefits of hunting from the pack perspective but individual feeding patterns and their consequences are not well understood.
+Much is known about the costs and benefits of hunting, opens in a new window from the pack perspective but individual feeding patterns and their consequences are not well understood.
 Quantifying these feeding patterns is key to understanding the origin and implications of many aspects of animal social lives, and for African wild dogs the results were intriguing.

 First we confirmed the presence and basic structure of the feeding queue confirming that the youngest feed first and are given uncontested access to kills they did not catch themselves.
 When packs arrive at a kill that one or more of their pack-mates have made, the pups are immediately given access to the spoils, while others fall back.